Anderson-Lai/ib-notes/hleconomics/economics.md

 - spare (unused) capacity of firms -> the more idle equipment, the more elasitc
 - ability to store stock -> the more that can be stored, the more elastic
 - time production takes -> the shorter the time produciton takes, the more elastic
+- rate at which costs increase -> the slower the rate at which costs increase, the more elastic